IST_AD-01: Work Space Within IST

 • Unfunded visitors

-As space within the buildings continues to be limited, faculty members who will be on any type of leave for a full semester or longer—including sabbatical—will be asked to relinquish their office space for the duration of their leave.
+As space within the buildings continues to be limited, faculty members who will be on any type of leave for a full semester or longer—including sabbatical—may be asked to relinquish their office space for the duration of their leave.
 For faculty on phased retirement, office space needs will be reviewed and determined in consultation with the college after the first year of the phased retirement period.
-The college will continue to provide flexible meeting/collaborative workspaces to the extent possible.

-Approved by: Dr. Andrew Sears 01/14/2018
+Approved by: Dean Andrew Sears 01/14/2018